 Lake Louise Ice Magic Festival

-Last January, we headed to Lake Louise, to take in the Ice Magic Festival.
+Last January, we hit Lake Louise, to take in their internationally acclaimed Ice Magic Festival.
 It had been awhile since our family undertook a winter weekend away.
 Since Eve decided at the ripe old age of six, she’d never ski again, it hardly seemed worth the cost and effort.
 Were we ever fools!
 What kind of idiot parent lets their kid dictate what you do?
 That’s me, guilty as charged.

 Instead of hibernating for yet another winter, we decided to celebrate our frozen assets.
-Toting toques, boots and skates, off we barrelled to the Chateau.
+Toting toques, boots and skates, off we barrelled over to Fairmont Chateau Lake Louise.

 Even the loudest (yet most important) family members are welcome.
 For an additional $25 our dog Buddy, could’ve joined in the fun.
 But sometimes you need a break from the kids to really relax, so we pawned off the pooch for the weekend.